-Comparison of chrysotile asbestos with synthetic vitreous fibers: Main findings of different post exposure sacrifice dates
+Table 12 Comparison of chrysotile asbestos with synthetic vitreous fibers: Main findings of different post-exposure sacrifice dates.
+Adapted from Bellmann et al. (2003), Tables 5 & 15 with the inclusion of the chrysotile results from this study.

-Note: Blank blocks indicate no exposure for this dose level.
-N.M.- Indicates no BrdU measurement for this dose level.
-Significant difference compared to controls (Dunnett test twosided) indicated by +, p < .05 or EPS score 1 for fibrosis; ++, p < .01 or EPS score 2 for fibrosis; ++, p < .001 or EPS score 3 for fibrosis.
-Adapted from Bellmann et al. (2003), Tables 5 and 15 with the inclusion of the chrysotile results from this study.
+Note: Grayed blocks indicate no exposure for this dose level.

+N.M. - Indicates no BrdU measurement for this dose level.

+Significant difference compared to controls (Dunnett test twosided) indicated by +, p < .05 or EPS score 1 for fibrosis; ++, p < .01 or EPS score 2 for fibrosis; +++, p < .001 or EPS score 3 for fibrosis.